Q & A

 The U.S. government classifies cold laser based on their ability of the laser to do damage, primarily to the eye.
 Many manufacturers are pushing the power levels to the maximum as a marketing tool.
 It is true that power is a very important part of laser therapy but more power is not always better.
 There is an optimum power level like the peak of a mountain.
 If the tissue gets the optimum level of photons, it has a maximum stimulating effect.
 Exceeding the optimum power level decreases the stimulation can actually cause inhibition (reduced pain).
 If pain control is the only goal, then higher power lasers are better.
 If healing is the goal, then optimum power is the key.
 Research has also shown that longer treatments at lower power levels produce better results.

-Class I Continuous and Modulated Lasers
+Class 1 Continuous and Modulated Lasers (Available over-the-counter)

-Today, lasers are used extensively in the medical industry for everything from cosmetic surgery, eye surgery and heart surgery.
+Today, lasers are used extensively in the traditional medical industry for everything from cosmetic surgery, eye surgery and heart surgery.
 The ability to put just the right amount of energy into a critical area of the human body has been a huge advancement in the medical field.
 Cold lasers are an important addition to these other established medical laser treatments and the recent development of low-cost professional cold lasers means that cold laser therapy will be a rapidly growing medical treatment option.